ToshioCP/Gtk4-tutorial/src/sec20.src.md

 tfe7/tfewindow.c
 @@@

-- 20-32: `alert_response_cb` is a call back function of the "response" signal of TfeAlert dialog.
+- 17-29: `alert_response_cb` is a call back function of the "response" signal of TfeAlert dialog.
 This is the same as before except `gtk_window_destroy(GTK_WINDOW (win))` is used instead of `tfe_application_quit`.
-- 34-60: Handlers of Button clicked signal.
-- 62-123: Handlers of action activated signal.
+- 31-102: Handlers of action activated signal.
 The `user_data` is a pointer to TfeWindow instance.
-- 125-135: A handler of "changed::font" signal of GSettings object.
+- 104-114: A handler of "changed::font" signal of GSettings object.
-- 132: Gets the font from GSettings data.
+- 111: Gets the font from GSettings data.
-- 133: Gets a PangoFontDescription from the font.
+- 112: Gets a PangoFontDescription from the font.
 In the previous version, the program gets the font description from the GtkFontButton.
 The button data and GSettings data are the same.
 Therefore, the data got here is the same as the data in the GtkFontButton.
 In addition, we don't need to worry about the preference dialog is alive or not thanks to the GSettings.
-- 134: Sets CSS on the display with the font description.
+- 113: Sets CSS on the display with the font description.
-- 137-152: Public functions.
+- 116-131: Public functions.
-- 155-161: Dispose handler.
+- 133-140: Dispose handler.
 The GSettings object needs to be released.
-- 163-191: Object initialize function.
+- 142-170: Object initialize function.
-- 168: Generates a composite widget with the template.
+- 147: Generates a composite widget with the template.
-- 170-173: Insert menu to the menu button.
+- 150-152: Insert menu to the menu button.
-- 175-176: Creates a GSettings object with the id.
+- 154-155: Creates a GSettings object with the id.
 Connects "changed::font" signal to the handler `changed_font_cb`.
 This signal emits when the GSettings data is changed.
 The second part "font" of the signal name "changed::font" is called details.